swindex/npm-docker/README.md

 # npm-docker

-A Windows batch script that runs `npm` commands inside Docker for complete isolation.
+A Windows/Linux script that runs `npm` commands inside Docker for complete isolation.
 Safe, host-agnostic, and ideal for monorepos, CI environments, legacy Windows setups, and Node version enforcement.

 ---